 In this course, students will learn advanced techniques of client side web page development as a follow-up to CIS 146.
 The students will use a variety of cutting edge technologies and software to help produce professional looking and structured multimedia web sites.
 Each student will use a photo manipulation tool like Adobe Photoshop to render images and adapt them for web output.
-They will also use a vector graphic software like Macromedia Flash to develop web content and web pages.
-Students will also expand their knowledge of Cascading Style Sheets (CSS) gained in CIS 146 and use a tool to make PDF documents for inclusion on a web page.
-Students will also learn to incorporate video and sound files in their web pages.
-Students will also use a product like Adobe Image Ready to dissect images and create web pages with the latest photographic effects.
-The student will then tie all these technologies together with use of a web page editor like Microsoft Front Page or Macromedia/Adobe Dreamweaver.
+They will also use a vector graphic software like Adobe Flash to develop web content and web pages.
+Students will also expand their knowledge of Cascading Style Sheets (CSS) and Java Script gained in CIS 146 and use a tool like Adobe Acrobat to make PDF documents for inclusion on a web page.
+Each student will also learn to incorporate video and sound files in their web pages.
+The student will then tie all these technologies together with use of a web page editor like Adobe Dreamweaver.